 Employees should never use elevators during a fire, for three reasons:

-– The closure is possible because elevators often fail in an emergency.
+– The closure is possible because elevators often fail in an emergency. – The elevators can quickly become full of smoke. – The caravans need to be available by the new firefighters.

 Have a designated meeting place.